The Ultimate Guide to USB-A to USB-C Cables

 Investing in a quality cable is the first step, but a little care can make even the most durable ones last for years.
 We’ve all been there—a frayed cord, a bent connector, or a cable that just decides to stop working.
 The good news is that you can prevent most of this wear and tear with a few simple habits.
 Taking a moment to handle and store your cables properly not only saves you money but also ensures you have reliable power when you need it most.
 From avoiding common mistakes to knowing the signs of a failing cable, these tips will help you get the maximum lifespan out of your gear.

-Tips for Proper Care and Storage
+Simple Tips for Cable Care and Storage

 The best way to extend your cable's life is to treat it well from day one.
 Start by unplugging it correctly—always pull from the sturdy connector head, not the cord itself.
 Yanking the cord puts stress on the delicate internal wiring where it meets the connector, which is the most common point of failure.
 When you’re not using it, avoid sharp bends and kinks.
 Instead of wrapping it tightly around your charger, coil it loosely in a circle.
 Using a cable tie can help keep it neat and tidy in your bag.
 It’s also smart to choose cables built for the long haul.
 Materials like braided nylon, used in our ProSeries USB-C cables, offer extra protection against fraying and tangling from daily use.